Samfrodo9/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

-# Data Manipulation in ES
+# 0x03.
+ES6 Data Manipulation

-Arrays and manipulation of data in Es
+Working with Arrays and manipulating Data